 Generalize your model so that it does not need to know the exact central boundary conditions.
-Run the model on a star of mass $M = 2.82M{sun}$ with composition: X = 0.7, Y = 0.27.
-Produce the same plots as in part 1 and list the final values of central temperature, central pressure, total radius, and total luminosity.
+Run the model on a star of mass $M = 2.82M{sun}$ with composition: X = 0.7, Y = 0.28.
+Hand in your code, produce the same plots as in part 1, and list the final values of central temperature, central pressure, total radius, and total luminosity.